vaadin/skeleton-starter-flow-spring/README.md

 Project follow the Maven's [standard directory layout structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html):
 - Under the 'srs/main/java' are located Application sources
-   - `Application.java` is a starting point
+   - `Application.java` is a runnable Java application class and a starting point
    - `GreetService.java` is a  Spring service class
-   - `MainView.java` is the class defining the entry point of the application
+   - `MainView.java` is a default view and entry point of the application
 - Under the 'srs\test' are located test files
 - `src\main\resources` contains configuration files and static resources
 - The `\frontend\` directory in the root folder contains client-side dependencies and resource files